-Table 22.3 describes the data in one study of the capital structure of large firms in 1991.
+Table 24.3 describes the data in one study of the capital structure of large firms in 1991.
+(I apologize for the dated numbers, but no one has updated them since.
+This is the best I am aware of.)
 Despite the comparability problems, the capital structure picture seemed broadly similar in all these highly developed countries.
 The Anglo-Saxon countries may have had somewhat lower indebtedness ratios, but the differences were mild.
 The authors additionally observed that companies in all countries displayed substantial heterogeneity-heterogeneity that was usually as large as the reported medians; and that Germany was the only country in which larger firms tended to have lower indebtedness ratios.